-Maybe not as instantaneously synonymous with American culture as Coca-Cola, but the .22 Long Rifle is up there, and is actually an even older symbol of this great country.
+Although not as instantaneously synonymous with American culture as Coca-Cola, but the .22 Long Rifle is up there and is an even older symbol of this great country.

 BONUS OFFER: Get your free shooting range targets to print at home!